beeware/briefcase/docs/how-to/contribute-code.rst

 Coverage report for host platform and Python version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can generate a coverage report for your platform and version of Python, for example Python 3.11, by running:
+You can generate a coverage report for your platform and version of Python.
+For example, to run the test suite and generate a coverage report on Python3.11,
+run:

 .. tabs::